Decomposition, Compression, and Synthesis (DCS)-based Video Coding: A Neural Exploration via Resolution-Adaptive Learning: Method

-\section{Problem Formulation}

-As shown in Fig.~\ref{fig:pipeline}, for every GoP, our CRS-based VCE approach directly encodes the HR intra frame and LR inter frames.
-The decoded HR intra frame is then down-sampled and put into the encoding and decoding buffer as the reference for the coding of succeeding LR inter frames; Subsequently, both decoded HR intra and LR inter frames are used to restore the output video at the same resolution as the input through proposed CRS.
+As shown in Fig.~\ref{fig:pipeline}, for every GoP, our DCS approach directly encodes the STF and low-resolution TMFs, where decoded STF is downsampled as reference to encode TMFs; Subsequently, both decoded STF and TMFs are applied to restore the video at the same resolution as the input.
+We mainly emphasize on the learnt resolution-adaptive synthesis in this paper, and simply utilize bicubic filter-based re-sampling and HEVC-based video compression.

-We use a two-frame GoP where the first frame is intra frame and the second one is inter frame to exemplify the problem.
-As aforementioned, we wish to use HR intra frame ${\bf S}^{H}$ to preserve spatial texture details and use LR inter frames ${\bf T}^{L}$ to capture temporal motion smoothness, for final fusion (see Fig.~\ref{fig:pipeline_CRS}).
+\subsection{Problem Formulation}

-More specifically, the HR intra frame ${\bf S}^{H}_{n}$\footnote{We use the letters ``S'' and ``T'' for respective intra and inter frame; subscripts ``n'' and ``m'' to distinguish the frame order; and superscripts ``H'' and ``L'' for original high-resolution and downscaled low-resolution representation.} is first encoded with the introduction of compression noise $\varepsilon^{Q}_{s_n}$, Here $\hat{\bf S}^{H}_{n}$ denotes the reconstructed HR intra frame, which is then downscaled to the same resolution as the LR inter frames and buffered in the DPB for encoding upcoming LR inter frames, i.e.,
+We use a two-frame GoP to exemplify the problem.
+The first frame is the STF and the second one is the TMF.
+The STF $I^{H}_{s}$\footnote{We use the superscripts ``H'' and ``L'' for original high resolution and downscaled low-resolution representation; and subscripts ``s'' and ``t'' for respective STF and TMF.} is first encoded with compression noise $\varepsilon^{Q}_{s}$, Decoded STF $\hat{I}^{H}_{s}$ is then downscaled to the same resolution as the TMFs, e.g.,